 4. We are committed to promoting diversity, equity, and inclusion.
 Our board, staff, programs, and events reflect our goal to empower voices that often are underrepresented in public policy dialogues and create a culture of mutual respect and shared success.

 5. We are committed to being a trusted resource.
 As a trusted source of reliable and credible information, we have a proven track record of bringing women policymakers together across party lines.

 Established in 1995 after the House of Representatives voted to eliminate the staff and funding for all caucus organizations, including the Congressional Caucus for Women’s Issues (Women’s Caucus), WCPI fills a critical role in the policy and advocacy community.
 As a 501(c)(3) organization, WCPI does not lobby or take positions on legislation or policy.

 Over the years, WCPI, formerly known as Women’s Policy, Inc., has worked to strengthen and expand the capacity of the Women’s Caucus through its briefings and meetings for women Members of Congress and their staff, both to bring them closer together across party lines and to encourage bipartisan policy priorities to advance issues of interest to women and their families.

 WCPI has worked more recently to build and expand the pipeline of young women leaders, through its congressional fellowship program, internship program, and special events, such as Take Our Daughters to Congress Day.
 “Joint Session,” WCPI’s bicameral, bipartisan program for women chiefs of staff, committee staff directors, and senior leadership staff, administered in partnership with Democracy Fund, provides opportunities for networking and professional development among senior women leaders on Capitol Hill.
 These efforts together can contribute to improving the functioning of Congress as an institution.

-To learn more about WCPI, click here to see our 2018 Annual Report.
+To learn more about WCPI, click here to see our recently released 2021 Annual Report.